 - 1 & 1/2 Tbsp. olive oil

 - 1 Tbsp. balsamic vinegar

-Add lettuce to bowl, sprinkle with salt and pepper and drizzle balsamic vinaigrette over.
+- Add lettuce to bowl, sprinkle with salt and pepper and mix well with your hands.

-Add in avocado, pumpkin and halloumi on top of lettuce and serve immediately!
+- Add in avocado, pumpkin and haloumi on top of lettuce, drizzle with dressing and serve immediately!

 - If you can't find haloumi cheese in major supermarkets near you, try a Mediterranean or Middle Eastern deli.

 - PUMPKIN - Any good roasting pumpkin would work in this recipe.

 - OPTIONAL TOPPING:

 - Try adding pine nuts on top for some added crunch.